SergioFernizaMarquez/Housing_Value_Trend_Analysis/README.md

 # COGS 108 – The Implications Gentrification Has on Home Values

 ## Abstract
 This project investigates how gentrification affects home values across neighborhoods.
-We blend public housing‐price data with demographic and income trends to ask whether—and to what extent—areas experiencing rapid income growth see disproportionately large increases in real estate prices.
+We blend public housing price data with demographic and income trends to ask whether and to what extent areas experiencing rapid income growth see disproportionately large increases in real estate prices.

 ## Table of Contents
 1. [Research Question](#research-question)